June 5, 2019

 Other writers produce content in order to tell a story or to entice love.
 Storytelling is one of the oldest forms of writing and often focus on themes such as conflict, uprisings, and cultural habits.
 Poetry is the most famous form of love-writing and is designed to elicit emotions from audience members.

 The world is full of excellent writers who've honed their skills to create a rewarding career.
-These writers span the globe and are from a variety of different backgrounds including Swedish, British, Russian, Arabic, Japanese, and American.
+These writers — from Ernest Hemingway to Stephen King — span the globe and are from a variety of different backgrounds including Swedish, British, Russian, Arabic, Japanese, and American.
 For centuries, writers have been hailed as exquisite creators that take complex ideas and put them into eloquent words.
 Here are a few ways you can make your writing better.

 One of the best things you can do to become a better writer is to create an environment that is conducive to writing.
-Your writing area should be distraction-free.
+Whether you're a blogger or a professional novelist, your writing area should be distraction-free.
 Avoid setting up your desk in the living room where you may be distracted by family members or tempted to turn on the TV.
 Having a separate office is the best way to ensure your writing space is free from distractions.
 If you don't have the space for a dedicated office, set up your writing area in a quiet area such as your bedroom.

 Today, there are dozens of online resources that can help improve your writing.
-Sites such as Grammarly conduct check son your writing work to ensure you adhere to grammar rules.
-You can also sign up for a writing class at your local community college or library to learn new writing techniques.
+Sites such as Grammarly conduct checks on your writing work to ensure you adhere to grammar rules.
+These tools help with proofreading your work including correcting typos, providing example sentence structure advice, and making suggestions for word choice, word count, and improving short sentences.
+You can also sign up for a good writing class at your local community college or library to learn new writing techniques.
 You can find creative writing courses to get the juices flowing or opt for a technical writing course that can help you master the creation of complex documents.

 Google Drive is an excellent tool for writers who work with other team members including editors and publishers.
 Writing in Google Docs enables you to track your revision history and allows editors and readers to make suggestions and comments directly in the draft.
 The site features built-in word-processing tools such as an autocorrect dictionary and customizable settings so you can control line spacing and formatting.
 The site offers many of the same benefits as the discontinued openoffice.org which shut down in 2011.